agilecrm/rest-api/README.md

 Method: PUT

 Accepts contact object with valid id parameter in it, where ‘id’  refers to the contact that is to be updated.
+While updating the contact, If that contact is having campaigns, we should include the campaignStatus and unsubscribeStatus in the contact object.

 ###Acceptable request Representation:
 ```javascript